Daniel Jones (phonetician): Development of the cardinal vowel diagram

+A representation of Jones's original vowel trapezium.

 In the original form of the cardinal vowels, Jones employed a dual-parameter system of description based on the supposed height of the tongue arch together with the shape of the lips.
 This he reduced to a simple quadrilateral diagram which could be used to help visualize how vowels are articulated.
 Tongue height (close vs. open) is represented on the vertical axis and front vs. back on the horizontal axis indicates the portion of the tongue raised on the horizontal axis.
 Lip-rounding is also built into the system, so that front vowels (such as [i, e, a]) have spread or neutral lip postures, but the back vowels (such as [o, u]) have more marked lip-rounding as vowel height increases.
 Jones thus arrived at a set of eight "primary Cardinal Vowels", and recorded these on gramophone disc for His Master's Voice in 1917.

 Later modifications to his theory allowed for an additional set of eight "secondary Cardinal Vowels" with reverse lip shapes, permitting the representation of eight secondary cardinal vowels (front rounded and back unrounded).
 Eventually, Jones also devised symbols for central vowels and positioned these on the vowel diagram.
 He made two further disc recordings for Linguaphone in 1943 and 1956.

 In recent years the accuracy of many of Jones's statements on vowels has come increasingly under question.
 Most linguists now consider that the vowel quadrilateral must be viewed as a way of representing auditory space in visual form, rather than the tightly defined articulatory scheme envisaged by Jones.
 Nevertheless the International Phonetic Association still uses a version of Jones's model, and includes a Jones-type vowel diagram on its influential International Phonetic Alphabet leaflet contained in the "Handbook of the International Association".
 Many phoneticians (especially those trained in the British school) resort to it constantly as a quick and convenient form of reference.